Tomin1/oggopus-embedded/README.md

 Opus decoder
 ------------
-See opus-embedded directory for libopus bindings for decoding Opus.
+See opus-embedded directory for libopus abstractions for decoding Opus.
 The build links libopus statically and is no-std on targets without std library.

 Example player
 --------------